 There are two types of 203k loans.
 Which one you choose depends on the extent of the repair work.

-Limited 203k mortgage (formerly known as the 203k Streamline)
+Limited 203k mortgage (formerly known as the Streamline 203k)

-This option allows you to do most cosmetic repair work.
-Things like kitchens and bathrooms.
+This option allows you to do most cosmetic repair work, including things like kitchens and bathrooms.

 Most non-structural, non-luxury items are acceptable: